Identification

 Rinse mouth.
 Do not induce vomiting without medical advice.
 If swallowed, call a poison control center or physician immediately.

-Consult a physician.
-Get medical attention immediately if symptoms occur.
-Get medical attention if irritation develops and persists.
-Call a poison control center or physician immediately.
+Get medical attention immediately if symptoms occur (inhalation).
+If swallowed, call a poison control center or physician immediately.

 Medical Treatment